Denzil77777/TDPECV/README.md

 - Now  being at AWS Cloudfront,  Distributions,  Copy the  link, ( Distribution Domain name) and you should see your wonderful CV!
 - Here is the way CV is displayed!
+- These images are found under Doucuments too.

 <p align="center">
   <table>